 WHAT MAKES US DIFFERENT?

 ECCH is owned by its employees.
 Our staff have a stake – and therefore a real say – in how the organisation works.
-75% of staff are shareholders - well above average for a social enterprise - and we have two Staff Directors, appointed by their shareholder colleagues, who sit on the Board and shape our business.
+More than 80% of staff are shareholders - well above average for a social enterprise - and we have two Staff Directors, appointed by their shareholder colleagues, who sit on the Board and shape our business.
 We also have a Shareholder Council made up of representatives from all departments which is consulted on issues affecting the organisation.
 For example, shareholders played a key role in the appointment of the current Chair and Non-Executive Directors.